voder-ai/eslint-plugin-traceability/docs/ci-cd-pipeline.md

    - For a consolidated description of all security-related tooling and gates (including how these audit steps fit into the overall model), see `docs/security-overview.md`.

 5. **Secret scanning**
-   - Only on Node `20.x` matrix entry: `npm run security:secrets` using secretlint.
+   - Runs on **every** matrix entry:
+     - `npm run security:secrets` (using secretlint)
+   - This keeps secret scanning consistent across all supported CI Node versions.

 6. **Artifact upload**
    - Always upload: